 Picking the perfect honeymoon destination is no easy feat.
 Even after you’ve narrowed it down to Caribbean, there are numerous islands, countless resorts and endless accommodation options to choose from.
-There’s no ‘best’ place to honeymoon – it’s all about matching your personalities with the right island.
+There’s no ‘best’ place to honeymoon – it’s all about matching your personality with the right island.

 Jamaica’s appeal is that honeymoons here are so varied.
 The largest and most diverse Caribbean island, it really does offer something for everyone.
 Whether you’re beach buddies or adventure seekers, prefer it busy or quiet, looking for luxury or on a tight budget, you’ll find something to suit.

 One day you’ll be scaling famous mountains and waterfalls, the next you’ll be lazing on the beach and barbecuing with the locals.
-In the evening, wind down with cocktail while you watch the sunset, or dance until dawn to some traditional reggae music.
+In the evening, wind down with a cocktail while you watch the sunset, or dance until dawn to some traditional reggae music.
 It can be as lively or laid back as you want.

 Another big draw is the wide variety of resorts in Jamaica.
 On the north coast, there’s Ocho Rios, one of the island’s liveliest regions with lots of bars and restaurants.
 Then there’s the laid-back beach town of Runaway Bay.
 Montego Bay has beaches, river rafting and jungle safaris.
-While Negril on the west coast is home to famous Seven Mile Beach.
+While Negril on the west coast is home to the famous Seven Mile Beach.
 Whichever resort you choose, you’ll find some amazing villas that are perfect for honeymooners.

 Here’s a quick look at the top reasons to have your honeymoon in Jamaica: